So you think I got an evil mind?

 Joseph Coupland and his students also give Jane a present, a doll named Evey in which she can place all her negative thoughts and energy and get rid of them.
 Jane says that the doll doesn’t look like Evey, and she plucks out all the hair on its head.

-As soon as the group is settled in, they start holding seances.
+As soon as the group settles in, they start holding seances.
 As we’ve already seen in the film Brian watched, Jane wears a headband with electrodes so they can monitor the electromagnetic energy of her brain and look for the off-the-scale spikes that indicate “Evey” activity.
 They also use a tall, metal tower with rectangular holes cut in it and a lightbulb inside; when it spins around, the strobing of the light has a hypnotic effect.

 During their first session in the house, there’s a sign of externalized energy: a force knocks the camera out of Brian’s hand.